-Sydney apartment high-rise evacuated after ‘cracking’ heard
+Sydney apartment high-rise evacuated amid cracking noises

-SYDNEY (AP) - A 33-story apartment high-rise near central Sydney was evacuated Monday after residents reported hearing cracking noises.
+SYDNEY (AP) - More than 3,000 people living in or near a 36-story apartment high-rise at Sydney’s Olympic Park were evacuated Monday after residents reported hearing cracking noises.

-More than 140 residents of the Opal Tower in Sydney’s Olympic Park were forced from their homes along with occupants of nearby houses.

-Train stations and roads near the building were closed while New South Wales state fire and rescue personnel assessed the structural integrity of the building.
-Aerial footage showed firefighters setting up tents around the building and redirecting pedestrians.
+Firefighters and engineers were expected to enter the Opal Tower complex late Monday to examine what caused the reported cracks on its 10th floor and to determine whether the building is in danger of collapse.

+“It’s not going to be done in minutes.
+Hopefully it won’t take longer than hours,” Fire and Rescue Acting Inspector Greg Wright told reporters.

+Experts using sensitive monitoring equipment determined the $165 million building, completed in August, had moved between 1 and 2 millimeters, according to police Detective Superintendent Philip Rogerson.

+Police reportedly had to use heavy equipment to force open doors to allow residents to escape.
+An exclusion zone with a radius of 1 kilometer (half a mile) was established around the building, forcing the evacuation of neighboring buildings and the closure of roads and a train station.

-New South Wales police said in a statement that several residents left the building in the morning after hearing “cracking noises.”
+New South Wales police said in a statement that the alarm was raised by residents who reported hearing “cracking noises” throughout the morning.

-The tower was completed in August and has 392 apartments, a retail area and a childcare center.
+The tower, which looms over the central site of the 2000 Sydney Olympics, has 392 apartments, a retail area and a childcare center.

-Water and gas services were shut off and the tower was being isolated from the power grid, Fire and Rescue Acting Inspector Greg Wright said.
+Water and gas services were shut off and the tower was being isolated from the power grid, Wright said.

 Meriton, the operator of the neighboring building, said in an email to residents that there was “potential for the tower to collapse.”

-Note: This story has been edited to correct the building’s height to 36 stories.